Saturday, December 19, 2015

 Big Ben's (#27 - Rated 4.0 out of 12)

-I have not seen the Acacia before and still not sure why it is added.
-Then I tried to see what Yucca Extractive was?
+I had never seen Acacia before and am still trying to understand why it was added.
+Then I tried to see what Yucca Extractive was.
 Web MD explained it best at this link.

 Nutrition 12 oz (from the bottle)